About Strategic Council on Foreign Relations

 • Science and Technology Commission, chaired by Sorena Sattari;

 The Secretariat is responsible for completing the expert-related cycle of activities, drafting the SCFR enactments, and providing appropriate scientific research and services to the SCFR and its Commissions.
-At the same time, its domain of responsibility includes communicating with natural and legal entities, state bodies, organizations, public non-state institutes, pundits, experts, and academic and religious school elite, while exploring the expert-related products, information, and research available in Iran, as well as other countries.
-The Secretariat is responsible for having an effective and updated treasury of information composed of significant expert-level research and reports conducted in Iran or other countries.
-Seyed Abbas Araghchi is heading the Secretariat.
+At the same time, its domain of responsibility includes communicating with natural and legal entities, state bodies, organizations, public non-state institutes, pundits, experts, and the academic and religious school elite, while exploring expert-related products, information, and research available in Iran and other countries.
+The Secretariat is responsible for maintaining an effective, up-to-date treasury of information comprising significant expert-level research and reports conducted in Iran or other countries.
+Dr. Seyyed Jalal Dehghani Firouzabadi is heading the Secretariat.

 Activities

-The main and most significant activity of the council, in recent years, has been drafting and submitting various foreign relations strategies in approved fields to the Leader.
-Other activities of the council include organizing and hosting specialized speeches by distinguished foreign thinkers and officials, as well as holding various strategic meetings, with the participation of senior experts, by the five commissions of the council and the secretariat.
+The Council’s main and most significant activity in recent years has been drafting and submitting various foreign relations strategies in approved fields to the Leader.
+Other activities of the Council include organizing and hosting specialized speeches by distinguished foreign thinkers and officials, as well as holding various strategic meetings attended by senior experts from the Council’s five commissions and the Secretariat.

 Specialized Library

-A Specialized Library on strategic subjects has been established for the use of elites, experts, and the country’s scientific community.
+SCFR has a specialized Library on strategic subjects for the use of elites, experts, and the country’s scientific community.
 It holds a significant number of resources available for all.

 Website

-On the website, besides the SCFR news, you can find analysis and viewpoints of the country’s scientific community, analysts, and the elite, on strategic foreign relations issues.
+On the website, in addition to SCFR news, you can find analyses and viewpoints from the country’s scientific community, analysts, and the elite on strategic foreign relations issues.
 Dissemination of these views reflects the views of respected authors or interviewees and does not constitute an official position of the Council.

 Telephone Number: +98-2164413131, +98-2164413176